ubaldot/vim-helpme/README.md

 ## Usage

-Simply enter the command `:HelpMe` to open the menu, find what you're looking for, then press `q` or `<esc>` to close the menu.
+Simply enter the command `:HelpMe` to open the popup and press `q` or `<esc>` to close it.
 That's it.
 You can scroll the popup as usual with `j, k, <c-f>`, etc.

 Of course, there won't be much in the menu until you add stuff to it.
-You can do it in a number of ways.
+You can do it in a number of ways, as described next.

 ### Option 1